 BCF Support Groups provide a safe, understanding, caring environment for people who have been affected by breast cancer to explore their emotions, ask questions, and share experiences, information and strategies they find useful in learning to cope with the disease.

-- Malay Support Group
+- Mandarin-Speaking Support Group

-- Indian Support Group
+- Advanced & Metastatic Breast Cancer Support Group

-- Expatriate Support Group
+- Young Women’s Support Group

 BCF’s Volunteer Befriending Programme aims to assist women diagnosed with, and survivors of Breast Cancer as well as family members and friends to cope with their feelings and to regain a sense of control over important aspects of their lives.

 Volunteer Befrienders, all of whom are breast cancer survivors themselves, provide information and emotional support through the breast cancer journey.